superRenh/Earthsquad/README.md

-# Earthsquad-Montage Mosaic base on thousands of NASA Astronomical image
+# Earthsquad-Montage Mosaic base on thousands of NASA Astronomical images
 This is the project of NASA Hackthon2018

 </br>